Skip to content

 Follow this cover letter formula:

-- Opening Paragraph (60-80 words)—List how many years of experience you have, and the strongest argument you have for you being the best candidate.
+• Opening Paragraph (60–80 words): List how many years of experience you have and provide the strongest argument for being the best candidate.

-- Closing Paragraph (40-60 words)—Display genuine interest in the company and explain what you can do for them.
+• Closing Paragraph (40–60 words): Display a genuine interest in the company and explain what you can do for them.
 Be confident and ask for an interview.

 How we review the content at LiveCareer